 Brickwork along the south perimeter wall.

-Even at the back end of a meatpacking plant, there is a touch of grace.
-This is the curved double staircase on Northeast 23rd Street.
+Even at the back end of a meatpacking plant, there was a touch of grace in this curved double staircase on Northeast 23rd Street.

 For more than a half-century many a lunch pail was carried up and down those steps when the North Side was “the Chicago of the Southwest.”

 Then the ghost town that had survived fire and neglect faced a new threat.
 In late 2016, after months of controversy (preservation versus private enterprise), property owner Fort Worth Heritage Development began demolishing surviving Swift buildings to make way for a $175 million redevelopment project.
 By March 2018 only two buildings of the ghost town remained.